T O L L - F R E E : 8 0 0 - 4 1 1 - 6 9 0 6

 Drugs that are legal—prescription and over-the-counter (OTC) medications—can be just as dangerous as illegal drugs.

 Find out as much as you can about illegal and legal drugs and their effects on your body and brain.
 The more informed you are, the more confidently you can make the right decision about drugs.
-Read DEA’s Drug Fact Sheets for the latest information on the following substances.
+Click the links below for the latest information on drug education.

 All prescription and over the counter drugs in the US are required by the FDA to have an imprint.
 Use the drugs.com Pill Identifier to help identify pills.